LearnSaaS / Technology

 Developers as Trojan Horses

 Individual developers brought Postman into the office.
 Teams started syncing collections.
 Suddenly, the entire company's API logic was sitting on Postman servers.
 When it came time for the Enterprise license, the company HAD to pay, because they could no longer function without it.
+This is the Slack playbook applied to developer tooling: free for the engineer, paid for the manager, expensive for the CIO who needs SSO, audit logs and private networks.

 Competitors